 Natural Lupus Treatment

-According to the Lupus Foundation of America, people turn to diverse natural therapies and alternative medicines to help manage their symptoms.
-These can include homeopathy and use of herbs, chiropractic care, traditional Chinese medicine (such as acupuncture and tai chi), Ayurveda and yoga, naturopathy, massage therapy, meditation, and prayer/spirituality.
+According to the Lupus Foundation of America as well as Lupus Research Institute (LRI), people turn to diverse natural therapies and alternative medicines to help manage their symptoms.
+Which are best to treat lupus?
+Well, looking at lupus research, these can include homeopathy and use of herbs, chiropractic care, traditional Chinese medicine (such as acupuncture and tai chi), Ayurveda and yoga, naturopathy, massage therapy, meditation, and prayer/spirituality.

 Here are some of the most effective natural lupus treatment options: